-Contact: Ian Hickson (Hixie on IRC, email@example.com via email) or a member of the community you feel you can trust.
+Contact: the WHATWG Steering Group, via firstname.lastname@example.org, or a member of the community you feel you can trust.

-We are committed to providing a friendly, safe and welcoming environment for all, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other similar characteristic.
+- We are committed to providing a friendly, safe, and welcoming environment for all, regardless of level of experience, gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion, nationality, technology choices, or other similar characteristic.

 These are the policies for upholding the WHATWG Code of Conduct:

 - Remarks that violate the WHATWG Code of Conduct, including hateful, hurtful, oppressive, or exclusionary remarks, are not allowed.
 (Cursing is allowed on IRC, but never targeting another user, and never in a hateful manner.)

 - Remarks that moderators find inappropriate, whether listed in the code of conduct or not, are also not allowed.